-Kim said it best in her 90s track.
+Joe talks of togetherness in this house classic.
 It captures the feeling and essence of house music as more than just music.
-It’s what you lived and what you lived for.
-The weekend was the weekly Holy Grail and the final destination.
+It’s what we live and what we live for.

 HITA is all about capturing those feelings whilst building a positive like-minded community of house heads both young and old.
 A resource you can rely on to cut through the crap and consistently deliver the high quality house music related content time and time again.